samus-io/tablab-steps/steps/G8knzq7DGDChugcG8Mr8mN4zcsurMpupKGP/en/README.md

-# Enforcing CSRF protections in Node.js 20
+# Preventing CSRF using synchronizer token pattern in Node.js 20

 * TODO